What is mediation?

 Do I have to be in the same room as the other party?

 No. All of our mediation meetings are now held remotely.
 Experience show this to be a much more satisfactory route to achieving a resolution as quickly and cost effectively as possible.

 Will I be safe during the mediation?

 We will not allow you to mediate if we do not believe you will be safe.
 We offer a calm environment in which to resolve your differences at your own pace.

 What will I have to do during the mediation?

 Mediation works at its very best when parties come with an open mind and the willingness to find a solution to their disputes.
 The clearer and calmer you can be while discussing matters, the better.

 Does the mediation fee have to be paid before the mediation takes place?

 Yes.
-Our terms for payment and cancellation are clearly set out in the agreement you will sign prior to the mediation.
+Our terms for payment and cancellation are set out in our terms and conditions.